Welcome Parents, Guardians and Campers!

 If you would like to mail in your registration and medical/emergency forms, please download and print the following forms.
 Mail your forms and a cheque to Summermusic, P.O.
 Box 1495, Deep River, ON K0J 1P0.
 The cheque can be made out to Summermusic.
 Payment can also be made by e-transfer to email@example.com.

 (Please read carefully before camp starts.
 If you have any

 questions or comments, feel free to contact us)

 1) For promotional purposes, SUMMERMUSIC will be taking photos of campers in their day-to-day activities.
-If you do not wish your child’s image to be used in this manner, please inform Susan Morris by the first day of camp.
+If you do not wish your child’s image to be used in this manner, please inform Susan Butler by the first day of camp.
 If we do not hear from you, SUMMERMUSIC assumes consent to the use of your child’s photo(s) in Camp publicity material.

 2) It is imperative that a parent or guardian of those registered in our Music for the Young program, pick-up their child on time at the end of each daily class.
 Our staff is very busy teaching throughout the day and are not able to spend extra time waiting for students to be picked-up.
-If you would like to allow your child to walk or bike home on their own, please inform Susan Morris by the first day of camp.
+If you would like to allow your child to walk or bike home on their own, please inform Susan Butler by the first day of camp.

 We must be notified in advance if a child will be absent or late.
 We will call the parent numbers or the alternate contact if your child has an uninformed absence.

 3) Rules and Expectations of Behaviour.
 On the first day of camp, the rules and expectation of behaviour will be discussed with all our students in a group setting.
 We do this to help our campers understand how their behaviour affects the music camp experience for everyone.
 We would like to share some of these rules and expectations with you in the hopes that you will discuss them with your family before camp starts.
 It is our wish and responsibility to create a positive camp environment between all participants at camp.